mybizzapplication/youtube/README.md

 ## Task

 1. Fork this repository.
-2. Create a *source* folder to contain your code.
-3. In the *source* directory, please create an Android app that accomplishes the following:
+2. Create an Android app that accomplishes the following:
 	- Get a list of youtube videos grouped into playlists http://www.razor-tech.co.il/hiring/youtube-api.json
 	- Create a list view that shows each of the